seppmail/SEPPmail365/Readme.md

 Install-Module "SEPPmail365"
 ```

-If you want to use the newest version, that might not be production ready
+If you want to use the newest (maybe instable) version, that might not be production ready
 yet, go to the [SEPPmail365 Github repository](https://github.com/seppmail/SEPPmail365), download the source code and
 execute: